Fa1cono/Fa1cono.github.io/index.md

 ## The-Falcon1

-This it the website of [The-Falcon1](https://github.com/The-Falcon1).
-I am a programmer for a company mage by my friend [PixelAtom](https://github.com/PixelAtomDev) called [Horizon](https://sites.google.com/view/horison).
+This it the website of [Fa1cono](https://github.com/Fa1cono).
+I like programming and am wanting to look more into C and Java, hire me! (or train me).

-## What is Horizon?

-Horizon is a technology company working on many different products. like: [Logster](https://sites.google.com/view/getlogster), [OasisD](https://sites.google.com/view/horison/oasisid) and [

 ```markdown
 Syntax highlighted code block